UDS in Real Estate Explained: Why it Matters for Homebuyers & Investors

 The Carpet Area is the actual usable area within the walls of the apartment where you can lay a carpet and what you walk on inside your flat.
 Super Built-Up area is the Built-Up Area plus the proportional share of common areas like lobbies, lifts and staircases.

 However, UDS in real estate is different; it’s about land ownership, not built-up space.
 Your UDS is a part of the land’s value, not the apartment structure.
+Explore our flats in Mumbai below 4 crores today.

 Why UDS Matters for Homebuyers and Investors